+From an astrophysical standpoint, the observed correlation between mass ratio and effective spin is puzzling.
 Unequal-mass binaries can naturally form if hierarchical mergers occur in dense astrophysical environments (see Ref.~\cite{2021NatAs...5..749G} for a review).
 The remnants of BH mergers are more massive than their progenitors and, when paired with other BHs from the same stellar population, are natural candidates to form binaries with mass ratio $q$ significantly smaller than unity.
 Moreover, the ``higher-generation'' BHs formed as a result of a previous merger are expected to show a characteristic spin distribution peaked at $\chi\ssim0.7$~\cite{2017PhRvD..95l4046G,2017ApJ...851L..25F}, which might translate into higher values of the effective spin $\chi_{\rm eff}$.
 While hierarchical mergers could naturally pair low mass ratios to large spin magnitudes, this does not explain why {\em only positive} values of the effective spin would preferentially be associated with unequal masses, as currently observed~\cite{2021ApJ...922L...5C,2023PhRvX..13a1048A}.

 In this paper, we point out that the \emph{symmetry} of the astrophysical environment where BH mergers take place could play a pivotal role in explaining the observed $q-\chi_{\rm eff}$ correlation.
 The key idea behind our study is illustrated in Fig.~\ref{fig:multiple_scatter}, where we contrast toy populations with and without hierarchical mergers and we consider different symmetries of the environment.